MikeReedKS/ZarahDB/README.md

 1. In Visual Studio, create a new project called "ZarahDB_HelloWorld".
 2. Add the ZarahDB_Library NuGet package from NuGet.org to your project.
-3.Click "Program.cs" in the Solution Explorer and replace the contents of that file with this:
+3. Click "Program.cs" in the Solution Explorer and replace the contents of that file with this:

 ```C#
 using System;